 Every chess player should have a defensive strategy for Black in reply to some of white’s brutal attacks in the opening.
 Below, you’ll discover 13 of the best chess openings for black that are an excellent defensive mechanism.
 Whether you are new to chess or an expert, the most important thing to understand is the crucial balance between offensive and defensive strategies.

-Here are the 13 best chess openings for Black in 2020
+Here are the 13 best chess openings for Black

 - Caro-Kann Defense

 - Sicilian Defense